The Madness (The Madness album): Background

 In an October 1988 interview for Guitarist & Scootering with Foreman and the band, Foreman described the new album as "brilliant".
 Foreman added "Some of it is very recognizably us and some of it isn't.
 Carl has doing a lot of singing.
 He's been doing a lot of writing as well, he's written well over half the album as well, which is good because he's always got loads of ideas for songs and it's good to get them out of him.
 When we were doing the album, Suggs and myself programmed all the drum machines.
 But it's sort of done me out of a job really, because I used to write the tunes and they'd write the lyrics, but now they're writing their own tunes and their own lyrics, so I'm redundant."
 Speaking of trying to become a more serious band, Foreman used the "I Pronounce You" video as an example, stating "We are what we are really.
 On the one video we've just done we tried to be serious, but Lee's got a Mohican haircut and in a bit of it we dyed his face red and things like that, so it hard to be... we don't want to be a serious, cheeks sucked-in arty farty band, but the subject matter of a lot of our songs has always been serious."

 Cover artwork

 The album's sleeve was designed by Dave Gibbons and Rian Hughes.
-On the back-sleeve each song listed was accompanied with a small drawing in similar style to the album's cover – resembling a face.
+On the rear sleeve, each song listed was accompanied with a small drawing in similar style to the album's cover – resembling a face.
 Both "I Pronounce You" and "What's That" featured their own drawing as the main sleeve design when they were issued as singles.
 The album was respectfully dedicated to the memory of Roy Davies (1940–1987), who played keyboards on the Mad Not Mad album as well as The Madness, on the song "I Pronounce You".